spring-epfl/zksk/README.md

   - hashlib
   - python 3 or newer

+> This file contains $\LaTeX$.
+We invite you to open it in a fancy IDE.

 ## How to use :
 > This section is about code examples and practice.If you want to understand what is going on, you can read the [How it works](#how-it-works) section first.

 > Important : the computations are done within cyclic groups induced by elliptic curves.
+Points of those groups are written in uppercase, scalar number in lowercase.
 > What we refer as *secrets* are integers.
 We advise you to read [petlib's documentation page](https://petlib.readthedocs.io/en/latest/).

 #### What you want to do